drhsqlite/fossil-mirror/www/env-opts.md

 are set, then the default user name is "root".

-`FOSSIL_TCL_PATH`: When Tcl stubs support is configured, point to a specific folder containing the version of Tcl to load at run time.
+`FOSSIL_TCL_PATH`: When Tcl stubs support is configured, point to a specific file or folder containing the version of Tcl to load at run time.

 `FOSSIL_VFS`: Name a VFS to load into SQLite.